QuantiModo/docs/README.md

 lastUpdated | Filter by the last time any of the properties of the variable were changed.
 Uses UTC format "YYYY-MM-DDThh:mm:ss" source | The name of the data source that created the variable (supports exact name match only).
-So if you have a client application and you only want variables that were last updated by your app, you can include the name of your app here latestMeasurementTime | Filter variables based on the last time a measurement for them was created or updated in the UTC format "YYYY-MM-DDThh:mm:ss" numberOfMeasurements | Filter variables by the total number of measurements that they have.
+So if you have a client application and you only want variables that were last updated by your app, you can include the name of your app here latestMeasurementTime | Filter variables based on the last time a measurement for them was created or updated in the UTC format "YYYY-MM-DDThh:mm:ss" numberOfRawMeasurements | Filter variables by the total number of measurements that they have.
 This could be used of you want to filter or sort by popularity. lastSource | Limit variables to those which measurements were last submitted by a specific source.
 So if you have a client application and you only want variables that were last updated by your app, you can include the name of your app here. (supports exact name match only)

 #### Filter operators support